 ECON 492, the Senior Seminar, is the culmination of the economics major.
 In this course you apply the economic theory and econometric techniques you learned in the core courses of the economics major to a topic chosen by the instructor.
-Sports Economics is the topic selected for this edition of ECON 492.
-You will apply the models of competitive and monopolistic markets to investigate issues such as how profit maximization affects players' salaries, how sports leagues both limit and increase competition, and the costs and benefits of government-subsidized stadiums.
-The central activity of the seminar is the preparation by each seminar participant of a written report of an economic research project on a sports economics topic and an oral presentation of the research project results.
+Global Poverty is the topic selected for this edition of ECON 492.

-Upon the completion of this course, you should be able to:
+Upon the completion of this course, students will be able to:

-- synthesize and apply the tools of economics in a written economic analysis of an issue in sports.
+• Synthesize and apply the tools of economics in a written economic analysis/proposal to alleviate an identified issue around global poverty.

-ECON 304 (Intermediate Macroeconomics) or concurrent registration; ECON 306 (Intermediate Microeconomics) or concurrent registration; ECON 335/AREC 335 (Introduction to Econometrics) or concurrent registration; senior standing.
+ECON 304 (Intermediate Macroeconomics) or concurrent registration; ECON 306 (Intermediate Microeconomics) or concurrent registration; ECON 335 (Introduction to Econometrics) or AREC 335 (Introduction to Econometrics) or concurrent registration; senior standing